 When handling optics, one should always wear gloves.
-This is especially true when working with germanium, as dust from the material is hazardous.
+This is especially true when working with zinc selenide, as it is a hazardous material.
 For your safety, please follow all proper precautions, including wearing gloves when handling these lenses and thoroughly washing your hands afterward.
+Due to the low hardness of ZnSe, additional care should be taken to not damage these lenses.
+Click here to download a PDF of the MSDS for ZnSe.